statdivlab/radEmu/README.md

 [![codecov](https://codecov.io/github/statdivlab/radEmu/coverage.svg?branch=main)](https://app.codecov.io/github/statdivlab/radEmu)
 <!-- badges: end -->

 `radEmu` is an `R` package for estimating changes in the abundance of microbial taxa using amplicon or shotgun sequencing technologies.
+Online documentation is available [here](https://statdivlab.github.io/radEmu/).

 If you are a **microbial ecologist** or **bioinformatician**, some of the things that you may like about `radEmu` include